SpicyLemon/SpicyLemon/bash_fun/gitlab/README.md

 These GitLab functions depend on some external programs/functions.
 Availability of the programs/functions is checked when `gitlab-setup.sh` is sourced.

-These functions are looked for, and if not found, the file containing them is the looked for and sourced if possible:
-* `fzf_wrapper` - Adds column support to `fzf`.
-See https://github.com/SpicyLemon/SpicyLemon/blob/master/bash_fun/fzf_wrapper.sh
-* `curl_link_header` - Adds link header processing to `curl`.
-See https://github.com/SpicyLemon/SpicyLemon/blob/master/bash_fun/curl_link_header.sh

 These programs are required, and don't usually come pre-installed:
 * `jq` - Json processor.
 See https://github.com/stedolan/jq
 * `fzf` - Fuzzy finder.
 See https://github.com/junegunn/fzf
 * `git` - The stupid content tracker. https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+These functions are looked for, and if not found, the file containing them is the looked for and sourced if possible:
+* `fzf_wrapper` - Adds column support to `fzf`.
+See https://github.com/SpicyLemon/SpicyLemon/blob/master/bash_fun/fzf_wrapper.sh
+* `curl_link_header` - Adds link header processing to `curl`.
+See https://github.com/SpicyLemon/SpicyLemon/blob/master/bash_fun/curl_link_header.sh

-These programs are required, and are almost always available already:
+These programs are required, and are almost always already available:
 * `awk` - Pattern scanning and processing.
 * `sed` - Stream editor.
 * `grep` - Pattern search.